 The BYOD program will have a significant impact on student's learning.
-All textbooks for Year 12 will be available on the laptop and the availability of apps and online aids to learning are making a significant impact on the classroom.
-It is important, however, that students are still complimenting the use of technology with a significant amount of handwritten work, as the current reality is that handwriting remains a valuable skill for education and life beyond school.
+All textbooks for Year 11 will be available online and the availability of apps and online aids supplement classroom instruction.
+It is important, however, that students are still complimenting the use of technology with a balanced amount of handwriting as research suggest learning is stronger when the process of handwriting is incorporated into both classwork and study.

-Oran Park Anglican College is committed to a caring approach towards all students, and this is exercised through its Wellbeing and Pastoral Care programs.
-Each child and family are more than just another student; they are individuals for whom God cares deeply.
-The College and staff are committed to your family and demonstrate the College core values, which seek the best for your child.
+Oran Park Anglican College is committed to a caring approach towards all students, and this is exercised through its wellbeing and Pastoral Care programs.
+Each child and family is more than just a mark or a grade; they are individuals for whom God cares deeply and the College and staff are committed to you and your child and to demonstrating the College core values which seek the best for every student.

-STEVE OWEN DEPUTY PRINCIPAL
+STEVE OWEN DEPUTY PRINCIPAL - HEAD OF SENIOR SCHOOL

-Stage 6 Information on Policy and Procedures 2024-2024
+Stage 6 Information on Policy and Procedures 2024